UXAspects/UXAspects/guides/developer-standard.md

 ### Code Snippets

 Any code snippets should be placed in a snippets folder in the appropriate section directory.
-These can be imported by the section and displayed in a `uxd-snippet` component.
+These can be imported by the section and displayed in a `uxd-snippet` component using the content attribute.
+All snippets are available in a `snippets` object on the class.

-Each snippet should identify the language attribute as either `html`, `css` or `javascript` (the `javascript` language highlights TypeScript code also).

 ### CodePen & Plunker Support